triv

 ⊢ True

-then it’s pretty triv, so try triv
+then it’s pretty triv, so try triv.

 Details

-here is the true proposition.
+Note that True here is the true proposition.
 If you know a proof in your head that the goal is true, that’s not good enough.
-If your goal is ⊢ P
+If your goal is ⊢ P and you can tell that P is true (e.g. because you can deduce it from the hypotheses), triv won’t work; triv only works when the goal is actually definitionally equal to True.

 Further notes

-goal, although you would have to learn a bit about inductive types to understand why.
+The constructor tactic also proves a True goal, although you would have to learn a bit about inductive types to understand why.